Zembios/learning-path-clienthub/learning-path-final/units/unit-06-aggrid-essentials/theory+task.md

 ---

 ## Unit Task
-Follow the guide through the different steps which explore the features that AgGrid provides: https://www.ag-grid.com/react-data-grid/deep-dive/
+Follow the guide through AgGrid's features.
+Each section has a code preview and a sandbox that you can tinker with. https://www.ag-grid.com/react-data-grid/deep-dive/